Meshlab-HSN/AKO_WiSe_21-22/Project_Planning.md

 ## I. Planning:
 **1. Goal:**
-The goal is to create a stable network radio connection from the HS-Nordhausen to the ThiWert.
+The goal is to create a stable network wireless point-to-point connection from the HS-Nordhausen to the ThiWert.

 ***1.1.
 Conditions and requirements:***
 1.1.1.
 Main consideration: